NBA Power Rankings

 After having the best record in the NBA a season ago, the Milwaukee Bucks (55-15) look like they could accomplish that feat this season as well.
 Giannis Antetokounmpo could also be playing his way to a second straight MVP award.

 Behind the duo of LeBron James and Anthony Davis, the Los Angles Lakers (51-18) have the best record in the Western Conference.
 The duo is averaging more than 50 points and 17 rebounds per game this season.

 Los Angeles Clippers

-Finally equipped with a healthy roster, the Los Angeles Clippers (43-20) have won six of their last seven games.
-The Clippers seem to be focusing all of their attention on an eventual playoff run when the postseason arrives.
+Despite missing several players in the NBA bubble, the Los Angeles Clippers (47-23) are still one of the favorites to win the championship.
+The Clippers seem to be focusing all of their attention on an eventual postseason run.

 You Might Also Like

-As winners of three straight games, the Toronto Raptors (45-18) have played their way to the third-best record in the league.
+Behind a balanced effort, the Toronto Raptors (47-18) have played their way to the third-best record in the league.
 Meanwhile, fourth-year forward Pascal Siakam has emerged and become an All-Star level player.

-Competing near the top of the Eastern Conference, the Boston Celtics (42-21) are trying to hang onto the three seed in the East.
+Competing near the top of the Eastern Conference, the Boston Celtics (47-23) seem entrenched in the three seed in the East.
 Three Celtics (Kemba Walker, Jayson Tatum, Jaylen Brown) average at least 20 points per game.